 WHAT WOULD BE THE FINANCIAL DAMAGE?

 In a world where global warming causes larger hurricane losses, under a hypothetical climate liability regime, damage contributions of around 1-2% of these companies’ market capitalisations might be anticipated increasingly frequently as each annual hurricane season rolls in.
-Furthermore, this omits other climate change impacts, such as sea level rise, and could easily run to much larger sums if they were also included.
+Furthermore, this omits other climate change impacts, such as sea-level rise, and could easily run too much larger sums if they were also included.

 SHOULD INVESTORS REACT?

 The science of attributing extreme weather events to human-induced climate change is developing rapidly .
 However, the Paris Agreement explicitly rules out loss and damage estimates associated with climate change as a basis for liability.
 This makes it hard to say how rapidly investors should react to the possibility of companies having (or deciding) to make contributions for damages associated with climate change caused by their past emissions.
 The barriers to a successful compensation case for climate damages remain substantial, but with the science developing, the possibility remains.
 For major insurance companies or governments footing the bill, the prospect of multi-billion-dollar pay-outs may focus minds on whether the legal barriers could be overcome, since this may allow them to pass on costs.

 Should investors react?
 Cautious investors might be concerned, particularly if they are uncertain how much it is priced into the relevant companies’ shares.
 Since market practitioners tend to anticipate trends, any movement towards an active liability regime could risk shares in such companies becoming orphaned assets, with other investors reluctant to buy them, except at a significant discount.
 Given the mounting evidence, some cautious investors might try and stay ahead of the game and steer clear.